 - Westchester, Nassau & Suffolk Counties: Up to $200,000 per supportive housing unit and up to $160,000 per affordable unit up to 60% AMI in integrated supportive housing projects.

 - Rest of State: Up to $150,000 per supportive housing unit and up to $95,000 per affordable unit up to 60% AMI in integrated supportive housing projects.

-Per Unit Maximum Award for projects with HCR 9% LIHTCs financed through the HCR's Multifamily Programs Unified Funding RFP for 2019:
+Per Unit Maximum Award for projects with HCR 9% LIHTCs financed through the HCR's Multifamily 9% LIHTC RFP:

 - New York City and Westchester, Nassau & Suffolk Counties: Up to $150,000 per supportive housing unit and up to $110,000 per affordable unit up to 60% AMI in integrated supportive housing projects.

 - Rest of State: Up to $85,000 per supportive housing unit and up to $60,000 per affordable unit up to 60% AMI in integrated supportive housing projects

 - Projects must have a minimum of 30% of the units be supportive to qualify for SHOP funding.
 HCR will prioritize projects that are at least 50% supportive, with no upper limit.
 SHOP may support both the supportive and affordable units in a project.